-Ignacio Galán, David Gissen, Alessandro Orsini, and Nick Roseboro
+Ignacio G. Galán, David Gissen, and Architensions (Alessandro Orsini and Nick Roseboro)

 New York, United States